 - HLP Properties, Inc. v.
 Consolidated Edison Corp.
 Member of team seeking recovery of multimillion-dollar cleanup expenses relating to historic industrial operations.
 Responsible for depositions of technical witnesses and expert discovery.

-- Performed due diligence on numerous energy transactions involving traditional fossil-fuel fired power plants and a proposed offshore wind farm (Cape Wind).
+- Performed environmental due diligence on energy sector transactions involving traditional fossil-fuel fired power plants, a proposed offshore wind farm (Cape Wind), and numerous onshore wind farms.

 - Served as counsel to local governments defending challenges to land-use actions.

 - Worked with clients to respond to environmental enforcement actions, citizen suits, and compliance audits, in order to resolve issues that could lead to environmental liability.